 When it comes to reproductive health not all chocolate is created equal

 When you think of chocolate, a lot of mouth-watering treats may come to mind.
 Do you think about your childhood favorites filled with caramel, nougat, and butter?
 When it comes down to it, there’s dark chocolate, milk chocolate, and white chocolate.
-Let’s delve into what makes dark chocolate beneficial to both a man and woman’s fertility journey, and why you may want to keep the other types of chocolate off of your grocery list.
+Let’s delve into how dark chocolate may help boost fertility and why you may want to keep the other types of chocolate off of your grocery list.

 Why not White and Milk Chocolate?